Bulat-Ziganshin/DataSmoke/README.md

 Datatype detection in order to choose appropriate compression algorithm.

-Since compressed, text and multimedia files are better comperssed with specific algorithms, we need a fast and reliable way to detect those data.
+Since already compressed, text and multimedia files are better compressed with specific algorithms, we need a fast and reliable way to detect those data.
 I call it data smoking.

 This project will provide various experimental algorithms that can recognize some of special datatypes (not necessary all), as well as samples of data that are especially hard to smoke correctly.